 Then came the big question – are copy and content the same?

 After some research, I’m here to tell you that no, they aren’t.
-While some companies use “copywriter” and “content writer” interchangeably there is one huge difference.
+While some companies use “copywriter” and “content writer” interchangeably, there is one huge difference.

 That action might be buying a specific bottle of wine, ringing you for a service, or signing up for an email list.
 It can even be something as simple as reading a blog post.

 Many people fall into the trap of crafting a catchy and smart headline.
-It sounds good, but it doesn’t convince the reader to actually read the post.
+It sounds good, but it doesn’t convince the reader to read the post.

-Headlines that increase clicks should inform the reader exactly what they will get out of the blog post.
+Headlines that increase clicks should inform the reader of what they will get out of the blog post.
 If your blog post features a list of tips, add how many into the headline.
 Are they simple, easy or quick tips?
 Add that too.

 How likely would you be to click on this:

-“10 Tips to Write a Blog”
+10 Tips to Write a Blog

-“10 Quick & Easy Tips to Write a Successful Blog Post”
+10 Quick & Easy Tips to Write a Successful Blog Post

 This great tool rated the first headline at just 59; it relied on common language and lacked emotion and power.
-The second example scores a 71 thanks to some more emotional and powerful language.
+The second example scores 71 thanks to some more emotional and powerful language.

 If your content leaves the reader feeling more knowledgeable, better about themselves, or affects their worldview, they will want to take your proposed action – no hard sell needed.
 Your content should speak for itself.